DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-The parameters of the potential and the masses of heavy mesons and baryons are given in \appALI.
-In the absence of spin-orbit and tensor operators, the total angular momentum $J$, total orbital angular momentum $L$ and total spin $S$ are all good quantum numbers.
-Since ground states are expected to be S-wave, we have $J=S$.
+In the absence of spin-orbit and tensor operators, the total angular momentum $J$, total orbital angular momentum $L$, and total spin $S$ are all conserved.
+Since ground states are expected to be S wave, we have $J=S$.